adolfmukama/Workflow-Mg-t-Nextflow-Tutorial-for-Bioinformatics/README.md

   ## Prerequisites

   Before we start ensure that you have the following:
-- .yml files containing the conda environments that we shall use
 - conda / miniforge
 - github account
 - Linux terminal access | wsl for windows | virtual machine